ec1oud/nettebook/kanban.md

   ipfs://bafybei...
 URLs even if the markdown parser doesn't recognize them as URLs
 - [ ] Document::saveResources(): come up with a better way to find them all
+- [ ] treating Save like Save As, opening file dialog every time, if it was started with an empty document initially; reload doesn't work in that case either
+- [ ] what happened to the link dialog's insert button?

 # todo